pyhys/minimalmodbus/README.txt

     python test_minimalmodbus.py

-Also a dummy/mock/stub for the serial port, :mod:`dummy_serial`, is provided for test purposes.
+Also a dummy/mock/stub for the serial port, dummy_serial, is provided for test purposes.
+See http://minimalmodbus.sourceforge.net/apidummyserial.html

 The test coverage analysis is found at http://minimalmodbus.sourceforge.net/htmlcov/index.html.
-To see which parts of the code that have been tested, click the file name.
+To see which parts of the code that have been tested, click the corresponding file name.

 Related software